DriftKingTW/driftkingtw.github.io/source/_posts/en/2019/11/A-Better-Server-Status-Monitoring-Tool-Glances-htop-top-Alternative.md

 date: 2019-11-18 19:50:00
 ---

 Recently, I'm looking for a temperture and cpu status monitor for my Pi nas server. `vcgencmd` command and `htop` get the jobs done, but it's always better to have them in the same window (`htop` can't show temperture which bothers me alot).
 So I found an cross-platform, python-based `htop` alternative - [Glances](https://nicolargo.github.io/glances/), it's easy to install and super handy.
-The only downside is that it uses a bit more cpu resources than I expected (on Pi4 4GB version).
+The only downside is that it uses a bit more cpu resources than I expected (on Pi4 4GB version).<!--more-->

 # Installation